misprintt/mockatoo/README.md

 Mockatoo is inspired by **Mockito**'s public API <http://docs.mockito.googlecode.com/hg/latest/org/mockito/Mockito.html>

+> Disambiguation: The **Mockatoo** belongs to the bird family *Cacatuidae* and look suspiciously like a taxidermied [Cockatoo](http://en.wikipedia.org/wiki/Cockatoo) but with fake plumage.
+They are mostly found nesting within testing habitats and may turn violent if mistaken for a *MockingBird* :)

 #### Mockatoo is in very early developement and is subject to change.

 * See [releases](#releases) for details on the current stable release.